Farewell to a legend

 Barclay’s teams earned great successes during his tenure, including a 1985 North Coast Athletic Conference 6-0 ledger in men’s soccer and four NCAA Championship tournament appearances in the same sport.
 The men’s swimming and diving team garnered 10 runner-up finishes at the Ohio Athletic Conference Championships, as well as a sixth-place national finish in 1969 and an eighth-place national finish in 1970.
 He took the women’s soccer team to an NCAC Championship win, a record of 16-4-1, and a berth in the NCAA Championship Tournament (the first in the program’s history), all in his first year as head coach.
 That same year, he was named the NCAC Women’s Soccer Coach of the Year.
 He retired in 1997 as an associate professor emeritus, but continued to coach in the department for several years following his retirement.

-It was a metaphor of the old Big Red Bus (the repurposed and repainted school bus that took Denison varsity teams to their road contests) pulling up to the curb at the Denison field house, with other late Denison coaching legends, Tommy Thomsen, Keith Piper, and Bob Shannon, calling to Ted to join them on board.
+It was a metaphor of the old Big Red Bus (the repurposed and repainted school bus that transported Denison’s varsity teams to their road contests) pulling up to the curb at the old field house, with other late DU coaching legends Tommy Thomsen, Keith Piper, and Bob Shannon calling to Ted to join them on board.
 And off they went together.

 - Former coach and administrator Ted Barclay dies at 83 (DenisonBigRed.com, Feb.
 3, 2014)